C Compiler (B32CC)

 - No support for 64-bit integers (

-long long) - Limited optimizations due to single-pass design, resulting assembly contains many (slow) read/write operations to/from memory due to stack usage
+long long) - Limited optimizations due to single-pass design, resulting assembly contains many (slow) read/write operations to/from memory due to stack usage.
+So performance critical functions should be implemented using inline assembly.

 Quick Start